sciapp/gr/lib/grm/grplot/README.md

 This plot type converts the data into a polar heatmap.
 A polar heatmap is a heatmap in polar coordinates.

-The expected data are two columns containing the angles and values.
+The expected data is a matrix.
+Each element of the matrix is displayed according to its position inside the matrix.
+These elements are interpreted as values in phi- and theta-direction.
+When not given, theta will be in the range of 0.0 and 3.0 while phi will be in range of 0.0 and 360.0.
+Both parameters can be changed with `xrange` for phi and `yrange` for theta.

 Possible parameters for the polar heatmap are: